theAfricanQuant/trade/README.rst

 can be traded, while an *occurrence* represent anything that affects one or more subjects, like a stock exchange operation or a stock split.

-It is developed to work with any kind of *subject* and *occurrence* related to the financial market by following these principles:
+It is developed to work with any kind of *subject* and *occurrence* by following these principles:

 - different subjects may have different attributes
 - a subject may relate to none or many other subjects